What is Root Canal Treatment?

 Root Canal Treatments will not be performed unless it is likely that the tooth in question can be restored to full health.
 Teeth that have been nurtured to full health with Root Canal Treatment are then restored with a Crown or Filling.
 In some cases Root Canal Treatment may not be appropriate and extraction may be the best option.

 X-Rays of a Tooth before and after Root Canal Treatment

-General dentists are trained to perform Root Canal Treatment, but it is often best to seek out a dentist with a special interest in Endodontics and who has done postgraduate training in the subject.
-92 Dental’s Root Canal Treatments are handled by Dr Boryana Nikolova who completed her postgraduate training at the prestigious UCL Eastman in London.
-Her excellence in Endodontics means that she is frequently referred complex cases from all over London.
+General dentists are trained to perform Root Canal Treatment, but it is often best to seek out a dentist with a Special interest in Endodontics or Specialist Endodontist and who has done postgraduate training in the subject.
+92 Dental’s Root Canal Treatments are handled by Dr Keshari Leelasena, Specialist Endodontist and Dr Boryana Nikolova, Dentist with Special Interest in Endodontics.
+They both completed their postgraduate training at the prestigious UCL Eastman in London.
+Their excellence in Endodontics means that they are frequently referred complex cases from all over London.

-To book an initial consultation with Dr Nikolova, please click here or call our receptionist Jenny on 020 8748 1381.
+To book an initial consultation with Dr Leelasena or Dr Nikolova, please click here or call our receptionist Jenny on 020 8748 1381.

 When do you need Root Canal Treatment?

 Root Canal Treatment is often the best course of treatment if a tooth is severely damaged by trauma, gum disease, or a deep cavity.

 The tooth may become painful, sensitive to heat or cold, darkened or the gum surrounding it may become swollen and sore.
 These are all signs of infection that needs treatment to prevent it spreading to other areas of the mouth and face.

 Symptoms such as pain and sensitivity may seem minor at first, but infections from decay can cause serious harm to your health if left untreated.
 Therefore we urge you to see your dentist as soon as any of these symptoms are noticed.